DongzeHE/scpca-docs/docs/getting_started.md

 - [Preprocessing and clustering tutorial in scanpy](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html)
 - [Converting directly from R to Python](https://theislab.github.io/scanpy-in-R/#converting-from-r-to-python)
 - [Homepage for scanpy tutorials](https://scanpy.readthedocs.io/en/latest/tutorials.html)

+## Special considerations for CITE-seq experiments

+These have ADT in the altExp which you can also filter.
+We did this with cleanTagCounts, using provided negatives if you had them, and an ambient profile that's stored in the metadata.
+You can filter based on the `adt_scpca_filter` column (which has "Keep"/"Remove" for corresponding `FALSE`/`TRUE` in the altexp colData `discard` column).

+Normalization is still up for grabs in the field overall and we recommend OSCA for different ideas.
+We recommend median-based normalization which is usually ok for these non-sparse counts.
+This will fail if any size fators are 0 so you should filter cells based on `adt_scpca_filter` first to have the best chance of success here.

 ## Special considerations for multiplexed samples